Sizes 175, 200 or 250 CC?

 Choosing Your Breast Implant Size

-Once you’ve decided to go forward with breast implants surgery (or a breast augmentation), there are many choices that need to be made.
+Once you’ve decided to go forward with breast implant surgery (or breast augmentation), there are many choices that need to be made.
 In particular, you may be wondering what size of implant you should choose.

 Selecting an implant size may be difficult for some.
 After all, the size you choose will determine the look you have for many years to come.
 You want your implants to be just the right size for you—not too big or too small—and in good proportion with your body frame.